We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 - Weight loss.
 Some believe that taking collagen supplements may promote weight loss and a faster metabolism.
 There have not been any studies to support these claims.

 Although these potential effects are promising, research is needed before formal conclusions can be made.

 Summary Collagen supplements have been claimed to promote brain, heart and gut health, as well as to help control weight and keep hair and nails healthy.
 However, currently there’s little-to-no evidence for these effects.

 More research is needed to determine if eating collagen-rich foods actually helps increase collagen in your body.
 There have not been any human studies on whether collagen-rich foods have the same benefits as supplements.

-The collagen in supplements has been hydrolyzed, or broken down, which is why it is thought to be absorbed more efficiently than the collagen in foods.
+The collagen in supplements has already been broken down, or hydrolyzed, which is why it is thought to be absorbed more efficiently than the collagen in foods.

 Summary Several foods contain collagen, including animal foods and bone broth.
 However, their absorption is not as efficient as that of hydrolyzed collagen.

 Currently, there are not many known risks to taking collagen supplements.

 However, some supplements are made from common food allergens, such as fish, shellfish, and eggs.
 People with allergies to these foods should avoid collagen supplements made with these ingredients to prevent allergic reactions.

 Some people have also reported that collagen supplements leave a lingering bad taste in the mouth (

 Regardless, these supplements appear to be safe for most people.

 Summary Collagen supplements may lead to side effects such as a bad taste in the mouth, heartburn and fullness.
 If you have allergies, make sure to purchase supplements that aren’t made from collagen sources you’re allergic to.

 Taking collagen is associated with a number of health benefits and very few known risks.

 For starters, supplements may improve skin health by reducing wrinkles and dryness.
 They may also help increase muscle mass, prevent bone loss and relieve joint pain.

 People have reported many other benefits of collagen supplements, but these haven’t been studied much.